Nenotriple/img-txt_viewer/README.md

 # Requirements

-**Running the script will automatically fulfull all requirements.**
+**Running the script will automatically fulfill all requirements.**

 This uses pillow for image viewing, and tkinter for the ui.